-My journey onto the path of artistry started with a dare that I took with my son when we were in his school signing him up for a class.
-He saw a continuing education course and that little kid challenged me to take the course – thinking that I was too old to go back to school.
+My journey onto the path of artistry started with a dare.
+My son (at that time he was 10) and I were at his school signing him up for a class.
+He saw an art class being offered dared me to take the class – thinking that I was too old to go back to school.
 Taking the dare seriously, I took the course and that’s where it all started.

-For over 14 years, I have been creating art featuring all types of animals and wildlife.
+For the next 14 years, I created art featuring all types of animals and wildlife.
 I owe that extensive experience from where I started watching a weekly TV show entitled “Yarnell School of Fine Art”.
 The show had me hooked and eventually I bought every video and book from Jerry Yarnell.
-From then on, I went through and expanded my skills by taking a certification course from the Bill Alexander shool, learning portrait paintings from John Howard Sanden, floral painting from Gary and Kathwren Jenkins.
+From then on, I went through and expanded my skills by taking a certification course from the Bill Alexander school, learning portrait paintings from John Howard Sanden, floral painting from Gary and Kathwren Jenkins.
 I also have obtained a diploma in Fine Arts through distance learning in Montreal, but I have learned most of my skills through hands-on learning with these brilliant artists I mentioned.

 There is only one Master artist that stands out as the one that really helped me find my path and that is Buck Paulson and without him, I wouldn’t be where I am today.
 He taught more more than the technique of creating pochades, painting seascapes and landscapes, he taught me about putting my spirit and energy into every piece of artwork I created.
 At that point, I truly felt like an artist and I wanted everyone to have that same feeling.

-So I’d like to invite you to browse the website, try any of the free projects that are available to you and if you are looking for something more, there are formal art classes available that can be done on your own time, no rush and no pressure.
+I’d like to invite you try any of the free projects that are available to you on the website which can all be done on your own time, no rush and no pressure.

 Mixed Media Artist and Instuctor